ADD CONDITION

 Drug Overview

-You may find this medication helpful if you're experiencing a cough due to a cold or minor throat irritation.
-It is designed to provide temporary relief from these symptoms, making it easier for you to feel more comfortable.
-While the specific mechanism of action isn't detailed, its purpose is to soothe your throat and alleviate coughing, allowing you to go about your day with less discomfort.
+You may find this medication helpful if you're experiencing a cough due to a cold or if you have occasional minor irritation or soreness in your throat.
+It is designed to provide temporary relief from these symptoms, helping you feel more comfortable.

 Uses